Reewr/master/lua/README.md

 If you require `GUI`, you will get all the elements, but you can specify specifically what elements you want to load.
 There are some special elements in that list, which are :

-- 'GUI.Menu.Settings'
+- GUI.Menu.Settings
-- 'GUI.Menu.Orientation'
+- GUI.Menu.Orientation
-- 'GUI.Text.Color'
+- GUI.Text.Color
-- 'GUI.Text.Style'
+- GUI.Text.Style

 These elements are not real types.
 Orientation, Color and Style are enum types that can be imported and used.
 Settings is a type that helps to create the Menus.